A pint of guinness being poured

 What is it?
 A little piece of Ireland in River North.

 Why we love it: Looking for something a little fancier than your typical, wood-paneled neighborhood haunt?
-This Irish gastropub does away with the plastic cubs and tacky shamrock garlands—it's an upscale bar that just happens to serve beef and Guinness pie as well as an all-day Irish breakfast.
-Though the Kerryman was opened in 2005, the restaurant’s building traces back to the days when it was a gangster hangout known as McGovern Saloon.
+This Irish gastropub does away with the plastic cups and tacky shamrock garlands—it's an upscale bar that just happens to serve Shepherd's pie, fish and chips, and an all-day Irish breakfast.
+Though the Kerryman was opened in 2005, the restaurant’s building dates back to the days when it was a gangster hangout known as McGovern Saloon.
 Today, it’s a welcome escape from the tourist traps of the area.
 You can sit down indoors for a pint, but if the sun is shining, you should definitely inquire about a spot on the Kerryman's beautiful sidewalk patio.
-Because nothing beats fish and chips and a beer outside (and you can bring your pooch as well).

 Time Out tip: It’s always a lively time at the Kerryman, especially upstairs on the second floor.
-On weekends, a live DJ cranks things up a notch starting at 10pm.
+Come on Thursday and Sunday evenings to catch live Irish music performances.

 Address: 661 N Clark St, Chicago, IL 60654